MiroPalmu/hycc/docs/sphinx/parser.rst

 - set of unordered nodes
     - function decleration
     - class decleration
+- if is global scope

 Actions
 """""""

-- match patterns until all tokens are parsed
+- match :code:`single` pattern until end of scope or all tokens are parsed if this is global scope

 Patterns
 """"""""